 Courses that are dropped during the first 10 days of the quarter are not included on your transcript.
-Classes dropped after the 10th day and through the seventh week of the quarter will be recorded with a "W" on your transcript.
+Classes dropped after the 10th day and through the 35th day of the quarter will be recorded with a "W" on your transcript.
 For courses with unusual starting and ending dates, the instructors' written consent is required to withdraw after the 10th day of instruction and through the last day of the course.
 No withdrawals will be accepted after a course has ended (before the final exam).

-If you were unable to withdraw before the deadline and feel you have extenuating circumstances, you should contact the office of the vice president of student development before the last day of the quarter about the late withdrawal procedure.
+If you were unable to withdraw before the deadline and feel you have extenuating circumstances, you should contact the registration office before the last day of the quarter about the late withdrawal procedure.

-More information about the WVC refund policy may be found at www.wvc.edu/directory/departments/tuition/refund.asp.
+More information about the WVC refund policy may be found on page 15 or at www.wvc.edu/directory/departments/tuition/refund.asp.